Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-multipet

-Box Turtles grow very rapidly in the first 4-5 years of life, at which point they reach sexual maturity and their growth rate slows significantly.
-Still, they may keep growing for another 10-15 years and only reach full size by around 20.
-At around 5 years old their growth slows, and they’ll need less caloric intake than before.
+Box turtles grow very rapidly in the first 4-5 years of life, at which point they reach sexual maturity and their growth rate slows significantly.
+Still, they continue to grow throughout life, and there’s no specific point or age where they reach full size as they are cold-blooded animals (so they continuously grow).
+At around 6 years old their growth slows, and they’ll need less caloric intake than before.
 You can even refrain from feeding them a full meal on occasion and just stick with a small snack.
-This is common practice with reptile husbandry, and it is even beneficial to let your Turtle fast for a day every couple of weeks.
+This is common practice with reptile husbandry, and it is even beneficial to let your turtle fast for a day every couple of weeks.

 eastern box turtle